revtel/react-native-nfc-manager/README.md

 v0.5.2
 - support **Android Beam** via `setNdefPushMessage` API [Android only]
+    - please see `examples/App.js` for a concrete example
 - new methods for `NfcTech.Ndef` [Android only]
     - supported methods: `makeReadOnly`
 - bug fix: guard against getCurrentActivity() returns null